Skip to navigation Skip to content

 • On the Change Education Details screen:

-• Update the Student End Date: with the customer's last date of full-time study
+• Update the Student End Date: field, key the customer's last date of full-time study

 • Select Save